ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-android/add-api-methods.md

 Next, let's add the code that will allow users to sign-in.

-First of all, go to `LoginActivity.java`, and paste this code in the "doLogin" function:
+First of all, go to `LoginActivity.java`, and paste this code in the "doLogin" method:

 ```java
 weDeploy.auth("auth.<your-project-id>.wedeploy.io")